 Intimate and exclusive feel with just 10 beautiful rooms

 The best time to visit Miyajimaguchi is in the spring from March – May with pleasant warm temperatures and autumn from September – November when days will still be warm.
 The summer months from mid-June to early July can be very wet with torrential rain and July - August are the hottest months with high humidity.
 December – February is usually reasonable but temperatures can drop below freezing with snowfall.

-Call us on to start planning your vacation to The Sekitei or take a look at our itineraries to Hiroshima Miyajima
+Call us on 020 3993 8476 to start planning your holiday to The Sekitei or take a look at our itineraries to Japan

 Nestled into the hillside overlooking the inland sea of Japan and out to Miyajima Island, The Sekitei provides the ultimate Ryokan experience.
 With just twelve rooms, the attention to detail here is outstanding and the service is second to none.

 Located just 15 minutes away from Miyajimaguchi station, surrounded by tranquil and beautifully manicured gardens, The Sekitei provides a haven of relaxation.
 The twelve rooms are designed with individual character but what they do have in common is that they all come complete with private onsen baths and incredible views.

 Each room is in the Japanese style, with Tatami and a separate living area, dining area and two reading and relaxation rooms in which to enjoy the fantastic views.
 Seating in dining room is either Western or Japanese in style, depending on your room.
 The decor is very traditional in style, which adds to the charm with walkways between rooms being open to the elements and close to nature, with natural building materials playing a large role in the design and feel of the entire Ryokan.